rizqimtiaz/veritas-mesh-platform/README.md

+# Veritas Mesh — DePIN for Auditable AI

+> Cryptographically verifiable AI inference on a decentralized GPU network, anchored on Layer 2.

 Veritas Mesh routes inference requests across a decentralized GPU mesh and attests every output with a SHA-256 **Audit Receipt** + a zero-knowledge **Proof-of-Inference**.